flowingis/crysalicss/README.md

 This script will create a folder named `component-library` where the template is ready to be used to host your CSS components.
 This also removes the `.git` folder to ensure it is correctly tracked into your project.

-Then install the node packages:
+Then install it's node packages:

 ```
 npm install